mlanza/atomic/README.md

 Keep `main` trivially simple, at first.
 For a time it'll provide little more than the harness necessary to run the simulation.

 The `reg` line in `main` is important.
-Take a detour and understand [how it faciliates interactive development](./docs/interactive-development.md) before continuing.
+Ensure you grasp how the registry is used to facilitate [interactive development](./docs/interactive-development.md) as that's central to everything.

 To begin interacting with the app, you'll need to serve it: